sachins0023/Teleparty-Extension-Challenge/README.md

 ✅ Set your nickname and upload a user icon (base64 support).
 Currently supported only for chat header as base64 string is truncated for chat message avatar.
 ✅ Send and receive chat messages in real-time (Look out for the green/red icon next to the user name in chat to know connection status.
 If red, reload the page as connection is closed).
 ✅ Display system messages (user joined/left, room created).
+✅ Display typing presence.
+See who is typing in real time.
+✅ Load older messages in the chat room when a new user joins.
 ✅ Handle connection lifecycle (connected, closed) – Look out for toaster informing connection status.
 Reload if connection is closed.
 ✅ Deployed via GitHub Pages.